"UBC is one of the best universities in the world, with outstanding medical education and research. "

 I encourage you during your time at UBC to engage fully with the university community - be inspired and learn from the amazing array of people here, including those outside your area of expertise; get involved in some of the many activities UBC has to offer, and consider participating in opportunities for service to the university and outside world.
 I also invite you to explore the Graduate Pathways to Success (GPS) section of this website for tools and resources to help you make the most of your time as a UBC graduate student.

-On behalf of the Faculty of Graduate Studies and the nearly 2,000 outstanding faculty and 9,500 graduate students at UBC I would like to extend to you my best wishes for a truly fulfilling graduate education experience.
+On behalf of the Faculty of Graduate and Postdoctoral Studies and the nearly 2,000 outstanding faculty and 9,500 graduate students at UBC I would like to extend to you my best wishes for a truly fulfilling graduate education experience.

 You can download your official letter of admission from the “My Applications” portal in the UBC Graduate Application system.